shangzhouye/EKF-SLAM-on-Turtlebot3/README.md

 - **Gazebo plugins** to control the robot and return the groundtruth data for evaluation
 - An **odometer** that estimates robot states based on encoder reading
 - **Turtlebot3 interface** that controls the motors with given velocity command
-- **Feature detection** algorithm that identifies landmarks using a 2D LIDAR scanner
+- **Feature detection** algorithm that identifies landmarks using a 2D laser scanner
 - **EKF SLAM** algorithm that estimates robots states

-A detailed description can be found in my portfolio.
+A detailed [description](https://shangzhouye.tech/project/ekf_slam/) can be found in my portfolio.

-link

 ## File structure